suturner/dactl/README.md

-# dactl
+# Technical Blogging with Jekyll

+Today we are going to learn the basics of publishing and maintaining a blog to host your technical writing.
+You will create a static blog and learn how to host it for free on Github Pages.
+You can expect to walk away being confident modifying and customizing your blog to better fit your needs.

+Slides for the workshop are viewable here: http://aboutmonica.com/codeland/jekyll.pdf

+Installation instructions are viewable here: https://m0nica.github.io/dactl/posts/welcome

+---

-dactl is a fast, modern and configurable [Jekyll](http://jekyllrb.com/) theme with some tricks up it's sleeve.
-It has a live theme switcher and it's main blog layout display prominent hero images for posts with colored overlays and nice animations.
+This workshop was built using dactl which is a fast, modern and configurable [Jekyll](http://jekyllrb.com/) theme with some tricks up it's sleeve.
+Its main blog layout display prominent hero images for posts with colored overlays and nice animations.

 ![light theme](uploads/screenshot_desktop_light.jpg)
 <!-- ![dark theme](uploads/screenshot_desktop_dark.jpg)-->